codesnail/CarND-AdvancedLaneFinding/README.md

                   [1000, 450]])
 ```

-These are then passed to Camera.setPerspectiveTransform(), which creates and stores a perspective matrix using cv2.getPerspectiveTransform() using these source and destination points.
-This matrix is then also used to initialize the class RoadFrame and is used in the method RoadFrame.getLane() to perform perspective transform on a frame of the road, using cv2.warpPerspective().
+These are then passed to `Camera.setPerspectiveTransform()`, which creates and stores a perspective matrix using `cv2.getPerspectiveTransform()` using these source and destination points.
+This matrix is then also used to initialize the class `RoadFrame` and is used in the method `RoadFrame.getLane()` to perform perspective transform on a frame of the road, using `cv2.warpPerspective()`.
 Here is an example of a warped image:

 ![alt text][image4]

-#### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?
+### Identify lane-line pixels and fit a polynomial through them

-In RoadFrame.getLane() after warping the road frame and applying binary threshold, the methods sliding_window() or search_around_poly() are called to identify lane pixels, depending on whether it's the first frame or subsequent.
-These methods identify lane pixels and instantiate an object of class Lane (contained in Lanes.py).
-Then Lane.fitPoly() method is called to fit a polynomial to these identified line pixels.
+In `RoadFrame.getLane()` after warping the road frame and applying binary threshold, the methods sliding_window() or search_around_poly() are called to identify lane pixels, depending on whether it's the first frame or subsequent.
+These methods identify lane pixels and instantiate an object of class Lane (contained in `Lanes.py`).
+Then `Lane.fitPoly()` method is called to fit a polynomial to these identified line pixels.

 Here is an example pipeline where lane lines are identified using sliding window:
 ![alt text][image5]